Rebel Summer Camp FAQs

 Q - Is the camp self-catered?

 A - Your ticket is for self catering - so feel free to bring your own food and cooking equipment.
-However, if you’d prefer to make things a bit easier, we will have an option for a fully catered pass closer to the event.
-This will either be for all meals, or for none at all (because sadly Campers didn’t turn up for pre-booked meals last camp).
-The pass will include dinner on Friday, and breakfast and lunch on Monday, and all three meals on Saturday and Sunday.
+However, if you’d prefer to make things a bit easier, we have an option for a fully catered pass.
+The pass include dinners on Friday, and breakfast and lunch on Monday, and all three meals on Saturday and Sunday.
 Vegan and gluten free diets can be catered for.

 Q - How do I get to Camp?

-A - The campsite is a little remote - about 10/15 minutes drive from Bromsgrove - so car is easiest, and a lot of Rebels car-shared this year.
+A - The campsite is a little remote - about a 10 minute drive from Stone station - so car is easiest, and a lot of Rebels have car-shared in previous years.
 You will need a parking permit if you are parking on the campsite.
-Alternatively, you can come by public transport.
-The nearest station is Barnt Green station.
-On the Facebook group this year, we arranged pick ups by Rebels where possible, otherwise a taxi costs around £10.
+We have a Facebook group where you can arrange car sharing or ask for lifts from the station from other Rebels.

 Q - How do I know what activities I’ll be doing?

-I will also send out a health form asking about allergies and any medical conditions you have, and your emergency contact details for use in the case of an emergency.
+I will also send out a health form asking about allergies, your age and any medical conditions you have, and your emergency contact details for use in the case of an emergency.

 Q - Can I be in a Patrol with my friend or family member?